munchdb/munch-browser-extension/README.md

 # MunchDB Browser Extension

-Get food hygiene ratings on your favourite UK takeaway websites.
+Display restaurant food hygiene ratings on your favourite UK takeaway websites.

+---
+**DEPRECATED**: MunchDB has been turned off as its goal was met: most of the sites in question now list food hygeine ratings alongside the restaurant data.
+This repository will remain here to showcase how to build a cross browser extension with ES6.
+Thanks for your support!
+---

 Current released version: 0.10.4

-This extension uses the service provided by us at [MunchDB.com][MunchDB] to display ratings from the [Food Standards Agency][FSA] on the following
+This extension uses the service provided by us at [MunchDB.com][MunchDB] to display ratings from the [Food Standards Agency][FSA] on the following domains:
-domains:

 * JUSTEAT > [just-eat.co.uk][JUSTEAT]
 * Hungryhouse > [hungryhouse.co.uk][Hungryhouse]